Smartappli/openstreetmap-pgrouting-server/README.md

 If the container exits without errors, then your data has been successfully imported and you are now ready to run the pgrouting server.

-## Upgrade from postgresql 12 to postgresql 13
+## Upgrade from PostgreSQL 12 to PostgreSQL 13

 chmod +x upgrade12-13.sh
 sh upgrade12-13.sh

-## Upgrade from postgresql 13 to postgresql 14
+## Upgrade from PostgreSQL 13 to PostgreSQL 14

 chmod +x upgrade13-14.sh
 sh upgrade13-14.sh